taey16/taey16.github.io/_posts/2021-10-11-[-Face-Analysis]-Masked-Face-Recognition-Challenge-ICCV@2021.md

 <img src="https://raw.githubusercontent.com/taey16/taey16.github.io/main/assets/MFR_ICCV2021/ddp_mp.png" class="inline"/>
 </p>

-For further speed-up and the higest peak memory reduction during training, the micro-batching, checkpoing, automatic mixed precision, and ZeRO optimizer, etc. were utilized, if necessary.
+For further speed-up and the highest peak memory reduction during training, the micro-batching, checkpoing, automatic mixed precision, and ZeRO optimizer, etc. were utilized, if necessary.

 ##### Feature Distillation
 To improve face recognition performance, we adopted the feature distillation method.
 Specifically, we first trained a teacher network (our ResNet1200 network) in advance. and conduct to train our student network with a convex combination of the supervised cross entropy loss and unsupervised teacher distillation loss.
 Performaces of train-scratch (denoted as red)  and train-distill (denoted as blue) are shown below.